-The Headteacher is expected to ensure that ECTs receive a programme of training that enables the ECT to understand and apply the knowledge and skills set out in each of the ECF evidence ('learn that') statements and practice ('learn how to') statements.
-Early Career Framework-based training is expected to be embedded as a central aspect of Induction; it is not an additional training programme.
+The Headteacher is expected to ensure that ECTs receive a programme of training that enables the ECT to understand and apply the knowledge and skills set out in each of the ITTECF evidence ('learn that') statements and practice ('learn how to') statements.
+This training programme is expected to be embedded as a central aspect of Induction; it is not an additional training programme.

-There are three approaches schools can choose from to enable the delivery of an ECF based Induction training programme.
+There are two approaches schools can choose from to enable the delivery of the ECTP.
 It is up to the Headteacher to choose the approach that best suits the needs of their ECTs and Mentors.
-The three approaches are:
+The two approaches are:

-• A funded provider led programme (Full Induction)
+A funded provider led programme (Provider-Led)